MJSCHERER/MJSCHERER/README.md

-# Hey there, I'm Jonathan 👋
+# Hey there, I'm Jonathan

-🚀 Senior Software Developer • AuraHyprs / CastleLabs
+Senior Software Developer • AuraHyprs / CastleLabs

 ---

-Focused on building systems that scale — clean, secure, and full of character.
+***Focused on building systems that scale — clean, secure, and full of character.***

 ---

 ## 👨‍💻 What I Do